SkylineCommunications/dataminer-docs-connectors/connector/doc/GatesAir_Maxiva_XTE_MSC2.md

 ## How to use (1.0.0.x)

-- The connector will work for both 1+1 and n+1 systems.
-As both of them are mutually exclusive from one another, only one system type will be polled and displayed at any time.
+- The connector will work for both 1+1 and N+1 systems.
+As these are mutually exclusive, only one system type will be polled and displayed at a time.

-- The **General** page allows the user to toggle **page visibility and polling** between 1+1 and n+1.
-It also displays common information between 1+1 and n+1 about the system.
+- On the **General** page, you can switch **page visibility and polling** between 1+1 and N+1.
+This page also displays general system information that applies to both 1+1 and N+1 systems.

 ### 1+1